rebecca-aston/three-js-gh-page/README.md

 # three-js-gh-page

-This repo shows an example of deploying a site to github pages using (gh-pages)[https://www.npmjs.com/package/gh-pages] which is installed as a dev dependancy to the package.json
+This repo shows an example of deploying a site to github pages using [gh-pages] (https://www.npmjs.com/package/gh-pages) which is installed as a dev dependancy to the package.json.
+This also uses [vite](https://vitejs.dev/) as a build tool and [three.js](https://threejs.org/).

 __To get started:__